D2D Assisted Multi-antenna Coded Caching: D2D Aided Beamforming Explained: Example

 Finally, the corresponding symmetric rate maximization is given as

 Where $P_T$ is the total available power at the BS.
-The rate constraints can be written as a convex second-order cone constraints as shown in~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
-However, the \ac{SINR} constraints are non-convex and require an iterative solution.
-A \ac{SCA} solution for the \ac{SINR} constraints can be found, e.g., in~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
-Please notice that, here due to D2D transmission in the the first phase we have only two beamformer vectors ($\M{w}_{1,3}$ and $\M{w}_{2,3}$), which means that we can dedicate more power to our intended signals ($X_{1,3}$ and $X_{2,3}$) compared to~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
-The time required for the \ac{DL} phase is given by $T_\text{DL}= \frac{F/3}{r} = \frac{F/3}{\max_{\mathbf{w}_{2,3}, \mathbf{w}_{1,3}} \min (R^3_\text{MAC}, R^1_1, R^2_1)} \text{.}$

-Please note that also in this phase, all users are served with coded messages of size $\frac{F}{3}$ bits, which are multiplexed with the help of the beamforming vectors.
+The rate constraints can be written as a convex second-order cone problem as shown in~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
+However, the signal-to-interference-plus-noise ratio (SINR) constraints are non-convex and require an iterative solution.
+A successive convex approximation (SCA) solution for the {SINR} constraints can be found, e.g., in~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
+Please notice that, here, due to D2D transmission in the first phase, we have only two beamformer vectors ($\mathbf{w}_{1,3}$ and $\mathbf{w}_{2,3}$), which means we can dedicate more power to our intended signals ($X_{1,3}$ and $X_{2,3}$) compared to~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
+The time required for the {DL} phase is given by $T_\text{DL}= \frac{F/3}{r} = \frac{F/3}{\max_{\mathbf{w}_{2,3}, \mathbf{w}_{1,3}} \min (R^3_\text{MAC}, R^1_1, R^2_1)} \text{.}$ {Here, similar to the first phase,} all users are served with coded messages of size $\frac{F}{3}$ bits.
 Finally, the achievable rate over the D2D and DL phases is given in~\eqref{eq:total_rate}.